BenjaminShinar/Books-Resources/Effective CPP/Effective CPP.md

 And then a destructor for temp.

 In some cases, this behavior might be costly, and unnecessary.
-The pimpi idiom (pointer to implementation).
+The pimpl idiom (pointer to implementation).
 If our objects really hold just pointers to data, why do we need to create all the data (deep copy) each time?
 And also to call delete before each assignment?
 If we could know that our class just holds pointers, we could swap the pointers and be done with this.
 No need for special copying, constructing, etc…